 - Part two: Aprons, gowns and eye protection

-The UK recommends the use of FFP3 respirators when caring for patients in areas where high risk aerosol generating procedures (AGPs) are being performed.
-When FFP3 respirators are not available, then FFP2 respirators may be used.
+From the commencement of the pandemic, the UK recommended the use of FFP3 respirators when caring for patients in areas where high risk aerosol generating procedures (AGPs) are being performed.
+Following the review, it was agreed that when FFP3 respirators were not available, then FFP2 respirators could be used for AGPs.

 The conclusions drawn from the review are based on the limited studies available, particularly in the area of qualitative research.

 The key findings (for use in healthcare settings only) are:

 - no material difference between the N95 respirator and the FFP2 disposable respirator.
 They provide comparable protection against coronavirus as long as the wearer has passed a face fit test